Grudger/wcc-task/README.md

 - Auditing logging for Update and distance calculation APIs
 - Update Postcodes
 - Spring Security / Authentication
+- Postcode validations using regex, only valid UK postal codes will work

 ### Troubleshooting
 Use ```mvn clean install``` in case of any missing libraries